spear-sim/spear/examples/import_stanford_dataset/README.md

 ### Running the example

-Once you have built a PAK file, you can run the example as follows.
+Once you have built a PAK file, you can run this example as follows.

 ```console
 python run.py
 ```

 When running this example, the `SPEAR.PAKS_DIR` and `SPEAR.PAKS_VERSION_TAG` parameters in your `user_config.yaml` file need to match the `--paks_dir` and `--version_tag` command-line arguments you specified when building a PAK file.

+You should see a game window appear with the imported custom objects placed in the scene.